 Belgium: To go or not to go?
 That is the question.

-For Easter, my then-boyfriend A and I had booked a nine-day trip through France, Belgium and West Germany, and planned on visiting the cities of Lille, Bruges, Gent, Brussels, Liège and Aachen.
+For Easter, my friend and I had booked a nine-day trip through France, Belgium and West Germany, and planned on visiting the cities of Lille, Bruges, Gent, Brussels, Liège and Aachen.
 We were supposed to leave on April 9th, the morning after I arrived in Berlin to where he lives.
 But that plan got messed up big time, when Covid-19 got in the way.
 We had to cancel our tickets to Lille so our France/Belgium/West Germany trip became just a Belgium/West Germany trip.
 But thanks to the unnecessarily complicated German bureaucracy and confusing isolation rules, even that trip was in danger.

 Which day was day 1 of isolation?
 Was it the day of the test or the day after?
 Would we be free to go on day 10 or the day after day 10?
 Did it count from the day of the rapid test or the PCR test?
 The answers we received from different hotlines all differed, and many of them were contradicting!